 In the simulations, we presume layer encoded videos that can consist of up to three layers.
 Here, we assume without loss of generality that all layers are of equal size, CBR encoded and therefore require an identical transmission rate, which is 0.5 MBit/s for these simulations.
 To create a layer encoded video transmission a TFRC trace created by the methods described in Section 3.2.1 is used as the starting point.
 We implemented a small C++ program that scans the bandwidth for each entry of the TRFC trace and determines the amount of layers that can be transmitted based on the TFRC bandwidth.
 The rate for the layer encoded video transmission in Figure 3 was generated in this way.
 It must be stated here that the strategy for increasing or decreasing one of the layers is very simple and should be subject to further investigations.
 E.g., a more intelligent strategy might also contribute to a smoother transmission of the video.
-During the execution of this program an additional list is built that stores information about the spare bandwidth of 452000 Bit/s would be determined.
+During the execution of this program an additional list is built that stores information about the spare bandwidth that is available for the transmission of additional data.
+For the example shown in Figure 3 at 163.2 seconds a spare bandwidth of 452000 Bit/s would be determined.
 The simulation is discrete since the TFRC trace has a resolution of 0.2 seconds.
 This restriction had to be made to keep the overall simulation effort in reasonable limits.
 The error that is introduced by this simplification is negligible since the delay for the link between R1 and R2 is 100 ms and therefore the RTT is at least 200 ms thus leading to the fact that two consecutive rate changes will never be less than 200 ms apart.